gravitational/teleport/rfd/0056-buildbox-image-handling.md

    buildbox to accept the new changes.
 This has recently caused issues where updating the buildbox `go1.17.2` image to build Teleport 9 broke CI for Teleport 8, as there is no way to differentiate the images they require.
+ * We are at the mercy of all of our upstream suppliers every time we do a build.
+If one of our suppliers has a transient error, it's very likely to impact our builds and our team.

 ### Suggested changes